 In the human-automation interaction, few tools are more important than the alarm.
-When they are used effectively, they get the user’s attention when it’s needed.
-Alarms help support optimal performance and the fact that we don’t have to monitor the system constantly helps garner safety and efficiency.
+An effective alarm gets the user’s attention when it’s needed.
+Alarms support optimal performance and the fact that we don’t have to monitor the system constantly helps garner safety and efficiency.

-In the healthcare arena, alarms are used quite heavily, and they are entrusted to save lives.
+In the healthcare arena, alarms save lives.
 They are the last line of defense.
 Surgical heart rate monitors, for example, must get a clinician’s attention quickly enough to enact a medical intervention.
 And because of those critical applications, the stakes couldn’t be higher.
-What happens when an alarm doesn’t work the way it’s supposed to?
+What happens when an alarm doesn’t work as intended?

-As human factors researchers, our job is to maximize the the productivity of the human-computer interaction, increase comfort, and minimize the risk…all at the same time.
-When it comes to alarms, especially those in medical devices, it is imperative that we spearhead the efforts to making safe, reliable, and successful alarms in a variety of devices and products.
-While there are many more human factors details to consider, we put together a small compilation of highlights, with specific regard to alarms, to help guide their design in products and devices.
+As human factors researchers, our job is to maximize the productivity of the human-computer interaction, increase comfort, and minimize the risk…all at the same time.
+When it comes to alarms, especially those in medical devices, it is imperative that we spearhead the efforts to making safe, reliable, and successful alarms.
+While there are many human factors details to consider, we put together a small compilation of highlights.

 There are four main phases of the human-alarm interaction; an error may occur at any stage: